-In addition, any investment leading to the acquisition or increase of significant influence over companies based in the Netherlands active in the field of "highly" sensitive technology is captured by the ISB.
-Earlier drafts of the ISB extended this lower threshold to all sensitive technologies, but the draft order in council limits the scope of the lower threshold.
+In addition, any investment leading to the acquisition or increase of significant influence over companies based in the Netherlands active in the field of "highly" sensitive technology is captured by the Vifo Act.
+Earlier drafts of the Vifo Act extended this lower threshold to all sensitive technologies; however, the decree limits the scope of the lower threshold.